fojtas98/getMenuJS/README.md

 # getMenu

-Is an app for getting menus from pubs using web scraping.
+Is an app for getting menus from pubs in Brno using web scraping.